Enter LaTeX code:

 Is my data stored?

-Why is the preview blank?
+Why does the preview look pixelated?

 Can I change the font?